vapor/docs/docs/deploy/fly.md

 The created project will contain a Dockerfile ready for use with Vapor and Fly.

 ### Existing Vapor project
-If you have an existing Vapor project, make sure you have a properly configured `Dockerfile` present at the root of your directory; the [Vapor docs about using Docker](../deploy/docker.md) might come in handy.
+If you have an existing Vapor project, make sure you have a properly configured `Dockerfile` present at the root of your directory; the [Vapor docs about using Docker](../deploy/docker.md) and [Fly docs about deploying an app via Dockerfile](https://fly.io/docs/getting-started/dockerfile/) might come in handy.

 ## Launch your app on Fly
 Once your Vapor project is ready, you can launch it on Fly.